odavid/my-bloody-jenkins/README.md

         # If you want to run this slave on a specific node based on k8s node labels
         nodeSelector: 'key=value'

+        # If you want to control the agent container resources
+        resourceRequestMemory: 1024Mi
+        resourceRequestCpu: 512m
+        resourceLimitCpu: 1024m
+        resourceLimitMemory: 512Mi

         # The directory within the container that is used as root filesystem
         remoteFs: /home/jenkins
         # Volume mappings